Picture

 The following photos show the east side of the main corridor.

-Vandals spray painted the glass of the second store.
+Vandals spray painted the second set of glass panels of the first store, which was a shoe store.

 The store fronts look to be in pretty good shape.
 The color scheme is another story.